acoustic-content-samples/wchtools-cli/README.md

 When pushing artifacts using wchtools, it is possible to encounter a scenario where the version of the artifact being pushed conflicts with changes made to that artifact on the tenant.
 In this situation, wchtools will compare the local version of the artifact with the remote version of the artifact to determine if meaningful differences are detected.
 If meaningful differences are found the copy of the artifact on the tenant is written to the local file system with a .conflict suffix and the push action for that item is logged as an error.
 After a manual inspection of the conflicting artifacts (and resolution of any important conflicts), you can use the -f --force-override option to re-attempt the push action.
 If no meaningful differences are found, the rejection of the push update request by the tenant is ignored and a warning is written to the log instead. wchtools uses a list of ignorable fields to determine if changes are meaninfgul or not.
 This list includes fields such as rev, created, lastModified, systemModified, createorId, lastModifierId, creator, lastModifier, as well as other calculated/synthetic fields such as links, types, categories, publishing.

 #### Limitations
-  The wchtools functions are limited by what the Watson Content Hub public REST APIs allow, including but not limited to the following list:
+  The wchtools functions are limited by what the Acoustic Content public REST APIs allow, including but not limited to the following list:

   - The authoring APIs and services do not allow you to push an update to an authoring artifact, where the "revision" field of the item you are trying to push does not match the current revision stored that is stored on the server by the authoring service.
 This action is enforced by the services to help prevent overwriting newer updates by another user through authoring UI with an older copy of an artifact.
 If a wchtools push encounters such a 409 conflict error for an authoring artifact or artifacts, each conflicting copy is saved to the appropriate artifact subfolder with a "conflict" suffix.
 Some conflicts are not meaningful (for example, a difference in the lastModified timestamp field) and are automatically ignored by wchtools which treats the push as successful but logs a warning indicating that a conflict was ignored.
 You can compare the files locally to determine which changes are appropriate.
 If you determine that it is safe to override the conflicting server changes with your local artifacts, you may try pushing again with the -f or --force-override options to ask the authoring services to override the revision conflict validation.

   - Authoring artifacts refer to each other by internal identifiers (the 'id' field).
-The Watson Content Hub authoring services enforce validation of referential integrity as artifacts are created or updated through the public REST APIs.
+The Acoustic Content authoring services enforce validation of referential integrity as artifacts are created or updated through the public REST APIs.
 For this reason, it is suggested that you use the -A or --All-authoring options when you push authoring artifacts.
 This option is not needed if you are pushing up only a new set of low level artifacts such as content types (where you could use -t to specify that's what what you want to push).
 Low-level artifacts are those artifacts without references to other types of artifacts.
 The all authoring artifact options push artifacts in order from those with no dependencies, to those with the most dependencies.
 This ordering helps avoid issues where dependent artifacts don't exist yet on the server, during a push.

   - Pulling (exporting) a set of artifacts from one tenant and moving them to another by pushing (importing) to the new tenant is "additive", in that if something was removed from the source tenant between pull and push iterations, they won't automatically be removed from the target tenant.
-You will need to use the Authoring UI to remove authoring artifacts (content, pages etc) on the target tenant explicitly,  if they were removed in the source tenant, when migrating a new version of an application to a target tenant (for example, when using multiple Watson Content Hub tenants to develop, test and then release iterative versions of an application).
+You will need to use the Authoring UI to remove authoring artifacts (content, pages etc) on the target tenant explicitly,  if they were removed in the source tenant, when migrating a new version of an application to a target tenant (for example, when using multiple Acoustic Content tenants to develop, test and then release iterative versions of an application).

 #### Git Repository
-  The IBM Watson Content Hub Developer Tools are provided as open source and made available in github.
+  The Acoustic Content Developer Tools are provided as open source and made available in github.
   While it is not necessary to obtain the source from the github repository in order to install the release version of wchtools, you may choose to clone the github repository to access the source for the developer tools.
 After cloning the github repository you can run npm install from the root folder of the local copy.
   - npm install